adeshyna1/my-gitdemo/README.md

 # my-gitdemo
 This is my first demo for Git
-This file is just edited
+This file is just edited manually